versionone/api-examples/rest/apis-walkthrough.md

    b.
 Access Token -- We have created an access token for you to use.
 It is `1.aBg7sVXSZeEsf3cwvQFEdkkt384=`.
 Copy this token to your clipdboard and paste it into the example code wherever it's called for during an exercise.

- NOTE: If you decide to use your own instance of VersionOne Lifecycle, see the last section in the following **Setup** instructions for how to create your own Access Token to use during the exercises.
+ NOTE: If you decide to use your own instance of VersionOne Lifecycle, see the last section in the following **Step 2** instructions titled "How to try this against your own VersionOne Lifecycle instance".

 Now that you have the tools that you need, lets run a test by using Google.com.